 The Ole Henriksen Truth Serum served as a good first step into the world of vitamin C products.
 The results are there, if not minimal and very slow to appear.

-However, I think I’m ready to try something heavier in the vit C realm.
+However, I think I’m ready to try something a little different in the vitamin C realm.
 And very soon, I will be.

-I was one of 60 lucky people chosen to try and review the new Jumiso All Day Vitamin Brightening & Balancing Facial Serum, which contains an alphabet soup’s worth of vitamins (including C).
+I was one of 60 lucky people chosen to try and review the new Jumiso All Day Vitamin Brightening & Balancing Facial Serum.
+It’s made with vitamin tree extract, which contains an alphabet soup’s worth of vitamin complexes (including C).
 I should be receiving it in the mail soon.
 Keep an eye out for a detailed review within the next month, and follow along with my progress on Instagram (WHEN IT STOPS SHADOWBANNING ME).

 Try it for yourself